 - How can I apply what I now know to learning?

 - How can I make decisions about my own learning?

 - Will doing so be different from what I have experienced before?

 Another useful part of being an informed learner is recognizing that as a college student you will have many choices when it comes to learning.
 Looking back at the Uses and Gratification model, you’ll discover that your motivations as well as your choices in how you interact with learning activities can make a significant difference in not only what you learn, but how you learn.
 By being aware of a few learning theories, students can take initiative and tailor their own learning so that it best benefits them and meets their main needs.

 “My seating choice significantly affects my learning.
 Sitting at a desk where the professor’s voice can be heard clearly helps me better understand the subject; and ensuring I have a clear view helps me take notes.
 Therefore, sitting in the front of the classroom should be a “go to” strategy while attending college.
 It will keep you focused and attentive throughout the lecture.
-Also, sitting towards the front of the classroom limits the tendency to be on check my phone.”
+Also, sitting towards the front of the classroom limits the tendency to be on [or] check my phone.”

 —Luis Angel Ochoa, Westchester Community College

 Making Decisions about Your Own Learning